Business man outside his office looking at health insurance options on his tablet

 It's wise to get expert advice from your accountant or financial advisor regarding the tax implications when your limited company pays for your medical insurance.
 This can affect your personal tax position, and you'll need to consider the net cost to your business to determine the most tax-efficient way to pay.
 Factors such as whether you're a basic or higher rate taxpayer, whether you receive dividend income or salary, and whether you add family members to the policy all influence the tax implications.

-You can find out more about the tax implications here.
+Learn more about the tax implications.

 Getting professional advice